MarcNeveu/IcyDwarf/README.md

 IcyDwarf
 ========
 *IcyDwarf* calculates the coupled physical-chemical evolution of an icy dwarf planet.
 As of version 15.3, the code calculates:
-- The thermal evolution of an icy dwarf planet, with no chemistry (Thermal subroutine, Desch et al. 2009), but with added rock hydration, dehydration, hydrothermal circulation, and core cracking.
+- The thermal evolution of an icy dwarf planet, with no chemistry, but with rock hydration, dehydration, hydrothermal circulation, and core cracking.
 The depth of cracking and a bulk water:rock ratio by mass in the rocky core are also computed.
 - Whether cryovolcanism is possible by the exsolution of volatiles from cryolavas.
 - Equilibrium fluid and rock chemistries resulting from water-rock interaction in subsurface oceans in contact with a rocky core.